 How does LMU clean affected areas, in the event of a positive case?

-Additional cleaning and sanitation measures will be implemented for locations used by individuals who are confirmed or suspected to have COVID-19.
+LMU cleans and sanitizes locations used by infectious individuals within the 24 hours prior to notification to the COVID Support Team.
+Per Cal OSHA and L.A.
+Public Health, locations used by individuals more than 24 hours ago are not required to be sanitized, as there is no risk of transmission from droplets after one day.
 Procedures include wiping all surfaces with a sanitizing disinfectant approved by the EPA to kill COVID-19 and/or use of electrostatic disinfection machines to sanitize all surfaces.

 How does LMU conduct contact tracing?